KoenHerten/kmap/README.md

 *    `-reference`    the path to the reference fasta file (index is generated before mapping, index is not writen to a drive)(`-kmer` option is needed, `-index` option is denied)
 *    `-index`    the path to the index files(`-kmer` option is denied, `-reference` is not needed)
+*    `-mapq`     the type of mapping quality: simple or bwalike (standard)

+###Mapq types
+*    `simple`    unique mapping read gets a score of 60, mapping on 2 places: 3, on 3 places: 2, on 9 or less: 1, else 0
+*    `bwalike`   this is the standard.
+Here the score is a phred score of the probability.
+This is a binomial probability, where the number of bases equal to the reference is used as number of successes, the number of bases that are not clipped as the number of trials (matches, mismatches, indels), and the probability is 0.99 (base probability, the illumina error)

 ##Examples
 There is test data in the test_data folder.
 This folder contains a very small genome, and a small simulated read file.
 The name of this read file also contains the expected cigar string.

-Example of the index generation: java -jar kmap.jar index -reference reference.fa -kmer 22 -gz false -o .
+Example of the index generation:

+`java -jar kmap.jar index -reference reference.fa -kmer 22 -gz false -o .`

-Examples of the mapping (with index, or with index generation): java -jar kmap.jar map -gz false -fastq test.fastq -o . -index . java -jar kmap.jar map -gz false -fastq test.fastq -o . -reference chr22.part2.fa -kmer 15
+Examples of the mapping (with index, or with index generation):

+`java -jar kmap.jar map -gz false -fastq test.fastq -o . -index .`

+`java -jar kmap.jar map -gz false -fastq test.fastq -o . -reference chr22.part2.fa -kmer 15`